Use the rich-text editor

 Code blocks

-For multi-line code snippets, use a code block (the </> icon in the toolbar).
-Code blocks are rendered in a monospace font and preserve all whitespace.
+For multi-line snippets, use a code block (the code-block button in the toolbar).
+Code blocks render in a monospace font and keep all their whitespace.
 For a single short literal inside a sentence, use inline code instead.

 Images